What is Carcinoid Syndrome?

 Too much of a good thing

-In people with Carcinoid Syndrome, serotonin levels can be significantly greater than average.
+In people with CS, serotonin levels can be significantly greater than average.
 An overproduction of serotonin by NET cells can lead to diarrhea, flushing, wheezing, fibrosis, and carcinoid heart disease, among other effects.1

-Over time, too much serotonin may increase the amount of fluid in the gut.1 It can also speed up the function of the gut, which may cause frequent, unpredictable diarrhea.1 Even with somatostatin analog (SSA) treatment, some patients with Carcinoid Syndrome continue to experience diarrhea.1
+Over time, too much serotonin may increase the amount of fluid in the gut.1 It can also speed up the function of the gut, which may cause frequent, unpredictable diarrhea.1 Even with somatostatin analog (SSA) treatment, some patients with CS continue to experience diarrhea.1

 When cells grow abnormally, they form a tumor.3